-The Non-Executive Chairman, Mr Brian Moller, is not considered to be independent under the ASX guidelines, being a material (legal) advisor to the Company.
-The Company is of the view that the size and scale of its current operations do not warrant the appointment of an independent Chairperson and that non-compliance with this recommendation will not be detrimental to the Company of its shareholders.
+The Non-Executive Chairman, Mr Brian Moller, is not considered to be independent under the ASX Recommendations, being a material (legal) advisor to the Company.
+The Company is of the view that the size and scale of its current operations do not warrant the appointment of an independent Chairperson and that non-compliance with this recommendation will not be detrimental to the Company or its shareholders.

-Recommendation 2.6: Induction and personal development.
+2.6 Induction and Personal Development

-The Company does not have a formal structured induction program; however to familiarise themselves with the Company and its practices and procedures, Aus Tin has available to Directors upon request:
+The Company does not have a formal structured induction program for Directors.
+However, to familiarise themselves with the Company and its practices and procedures, Aus Tin has available to Directors upon request:

-Any past minutes of Director's meetings of the Company;

-- Any existing policies or procedures of the Company which are in place; - Any minutes of meeting of shareholders of the Company; - Copies of the audited financial statements of the Company since 2007; - Any other information, finance or otherwise, about the affairs of the Company that Directors request.
+- any past minutes of Director's meetings of the Company; - any existing policies or procedures of the Company which are in place; - any minutes of meeting of shareholders of the Company; - copies of the audited financial statements of the Company since 2007; and - any other information, finance or otherwise, about the affairs of the Company that Directors request.